-NOTICE: The National Fuel Gas Code (NFGC) mandates a manual gas shutoff valve: See (NFGC) for complete instructions.
-Local codes or plumbing authority requirements may vary from the instructions or diagrams provided and take precedent over these instructions.
-The Canadian Standards Association mandates a manual gas shut off valve: See CSA B149- Installation Code for complete instructions.
+NOTICE: The National Fuel Gas Code (NFGC) mandates a manual gas shut-off valve: See (NFGC) for complete instructions.
 Local codes or plumbing authority requirements may vary from the instructions or diagrams provided and take precedent over these instructions.

 Water Supply Connections